Ideefixze/DTerrain/README.md

 - **/u/idbrii** for pointing out a fix that nearly doubled the FPS.

 ## Features to be added soon:
-- Rewriting whole code to be more expandable
+- Rewriting the whole code to be more expandable (IN PROGRESS)
+- Adding wiki on how to use it
 - Sand